-On Thursday 27th September, a special gala performance will be held in support of The Royal British Legion and New English Ballet Theatre.
-Hosted by New English Ballet Theatre patron Dame Darcey Bussell DBE, the evening includes a VIP reception, guest artists, live auction and, of course, the performance.
+On Thursday 27 September, a special gala performance will be held in support of The Royal British Legion and New English Ballet Theatre.
+Hosted by New English Ballet Theatre patron Darcey Bussell, the evening includes a VIP reception, guest artists, a live auction and, of course, the performance.

-New English Ballet Theatre dances The Four Seasons / Remembrance at The Peacock Theatre from Thursday 27th September 2018 until Saturday 29th September 2018.
+New English Ballet Theatre dances The Four Seasons / Remembrance at The Peacock Theatre from Thursday 27 to Saturday 29 September 2018.

 Update 30 September 2018: Read my review of New English Ballet Theatre’s The Four Seasons / Remembrance.

 Georgina Butler is an editor, a dance writer and a ballet teacher.